 - Connected Cache Container Host

-- Connected Cache Container Instances (Linux container) deployed on to your Windows 2019 or Ubuntu 16.04
+- Connected Cache Container Instances (Linux container) deployed onto your Windows 2019 or Ubuntu 16.04

 - Clients configured to download the content from Connected Cache